How to prevent workplace violence: 8 actions to implement

 7. Maintain a healthy workplace

 A healthy work environment contributes to overall employee well-being and reduces the likelihood of violence.
 Organizations should foster a professional and caring workplace culture that promotes open communication, work-life balance, and professional development opportunities.
 Implementing employee well-being programs and providing resources for mental health support can also contribute to a positive and safe work environment.
+For example, offering counseling services or promoting mental health awareness campaigns.
 Encourage open dialogue, establish employee assistance programs, and offer flexible work arrangements to support a healthy work-life balance.

 8. Conduct post-event analysis